ankrutik/aws/solutions_arch_cert/notes.md

 transfer acceleration: transfer to edge location first then send to S3 bucket via Amazon's backbone network;

 cross region replication pricing: replicating buckets across regions for HA or disaster recovery

+## lab : Options when creating bucket

+name is unique; select region; can clone

+versioning maintained on same bucket; access logs; key-value pair tags; object level logging; encryption; cloudwatch metrics

+blocking public access

+Access to buckets can be setup via:

+- bucket policies  (**bucket level**)
+- ACLs (**object level**)

+## Uploading files

+Uploading files gives URL but URL cannot be used till object is made public

+- bucket needs to be made public
+- object needs to be made public

+Storage class can be specified at object level

+## Pricing Tiers

+***exam: which tier to use for a scenarios; which is cheaper than the other***

+### what are you charged for?

+storage; requests and data retrievals; data transfer; management and replication

+### comparisons notes

+gets cheaper in order of:
+S3; S3 IA; S3 IT; S3 One Zone IA; S3 Glacier; Glacier deep archive

+One Zone IA risks loss of data or unavailability if that one zone goes down.

+#### S3 standard and intelligent tiering

+same but intelligent tiering gives

+- access to infrequently accessed (IA) which makes IA objects cheaper to store
+- management fee per 100 objects

+Better to use Intelligent Tiering than S3 standard unless you have thousands/millions of objects.

+## Encryption

+### Encryption in transit

+transfer from server to client is encrypted

+achieved via SSL/TLS

+### Encryption at rest

+encrypted when stored; done per object; 2 forms

+#### Server side

+Amazon helps with encryption

+Services

+- S3 managed keys using AES-256 (SSE-S3)
+- AWS Key Mgmt Service (SSE-KMS)
+- with customer provided keys (SSE-C)

+##### lab :

+*click on object* > Encryption > *options to use SSE-S3 or SSE-KMS*

+#### Client side

+client encrypts files before uploading

+## Versioning

+stores all versions to restore even if deleted; stores object versions with permissions

+used for backup;

+once enabled cannot be disabled, only suspended;

+lifecycle rules;

+delete via MFA

+### lab :

+*select bucket* > Properties > Versioning > *enable or suspend*

+Upload a file to this bucket; make object public; it can be accessed via URL.

+Upload file with same name and extension to the bucket; the object is replaced; **but new version of object is no longer public**; need to make it public again to be accesible via URL; **older version will still be public**

+In Bucket view, toggle Versions.
+You can see different versions of the same object with different version ids.

+Note that the size used by that bucket is now cumulative size of both versions of the same file. **Versioning will use up full size of each revision unlike git where only difference is saved.**

+Delete file; the bucket looks empty; toggle on version and you **can see the object and its versions but with a delete marker**